-1 Create a CloudFront distribution using the process described in the applicable topic: Creating Download Distributions (p.
-21) Creating Streaming Distributions (p.
-28) When you create the distribution, specify the name of your Amazon S3 bucket as the origin server.
 If you're using a CNAME with Amazon S3, specify the CNAME for your distribution, too.

-2 Create test links to publicly readable objects in your Amazon S3 bucket, and test the links.
-Use the domain name for the distribution that DNS name in the links, for example, http://dlllllabcdef8.cloudfront.net/images/image.jpg.
+2. Create test links to publicly readable objects in your Amazon S3 bucket, and test the links.
+Use the domain name for the distribution that DNS name in the links, for example, http://dllllllabcdef8.cloudfront.net/images/image.jpg.

 For more information about format of CloudFront URLs, see Format of URLs for CloudFront Objects (p.
+58).

-60).
-3 If you're using Amazon S3 CNAMEs, your application uses your domain name (for example, example.com) to reference the objects in your Amazon S3 bucket instead of using the name of your bucket (for example, myawsbucket.s3.amazonaws.com).
+3. If you're using Amazon S3 CNAMEs, your application uses your domain name (for example, example.com) to reference the objects in your Amazon S3 bucket instead of using the name of your bucket (for example, myawsbucket.s3.amazonaws.com).
 To continue using your domain name to reference objects instead of using the CloudFront domain name for your distribution (for example, d111111abcdef8.cloudfront.net), you need to update your settings with your DNS service provider.